axodotdev/cargo-dist/book/src/reference/config.md

 Example: `unix-archive = ".tar.gz"`

-Allows you to specify the file format to use for [executable-zips][] that target not-windows.
+Allows you to specify the file format to use for [archives][] that target not-windows.
 The default is ".tar.xz".
 See "windows-archive" above for a complete list of supported values.